jrmadsen/Vectorization-Example/README.md

    	$ cd build
    	$ cmake ..
    	$ make
+   	$ ./intrin_autovec

+        ... will report the timing of intrinsics SIMD vs. whatever auto-vectorization the compiler does ...

-   	$ ./intrin
+   	$ ./intrin_ompsimd

         ... will report the timing of intrinsics SIMD vs. OpenMP SIMD ...

-   	$ cmake -DUSE_OPENMP=OFF ..
-   	$ make
-   	$ ./intrin

-    ... will report the timing of intrinsics SIMD vs. whatever auto-vectorization the compiler does ...

 My results: